-- 40 judges, from DJs to UKSC Justices, throughout England & Wales, in crime, family and civil.
-As big a variety as possible, in age, court and work-type etc. - 37 further interviewees, chosen serendipitously. - Talking to hundreds more who I met on my travels, e.g. in dining rooms and lodgings.
+- 40 judges, from district judges to UKSC Justices, throughout England & Wales, in crime, family and civil.
+As big a variety as possible, in age, court and work-type etc. - 37 further interviewees, chosen serendipitously. - Talking to hundreds more who I met on my travels, e.g. at lunch and in lodgings.